Kevin805/boiler_plate_ar_setup/README.md

 ## Status
-Project is: finished with option to expand.
+Project is: finished with option to expand features and further refactor code.

 ## Contact
 Created by [Augie Menos](https://www.linkedin.com/in/augie-menos-9b8329b1/) and [Kevin Johnson](https://www.linkedin.com/in/kevin-johnson805/)

 ## License
-git master here